ronanbayliss6/Data-Driven-Marketing-Capital-Optimization/README.md

 * **Final Deliverables:** The finalized Python simulation outputs and optimized daily reallocation ledgers were exported as clean CSVs.
 * **Dashboarding:** These datasets were ingested into Power BI to construct the final interactive executive dashboard, visually illustrating the financial shift from the 4.88X baseline to the optimized 5.21X ROAS.

-## 📈 Executive Dashboard BI
+## 📈 Executive Dashboard
 ![Power BI Executive Dashboard](Captura%20de%20pantalla%202026-03-02%20084516.png)

 ## 🎯 Risk Management & Key Findings
-To uncover hidden daily inefficiencies across Google Ads, Meta Ads, and TikTok Ads, this project quantified variance and risk at a granular level:
+To uncover hidden daily inefficiencies across Google Ads, Meta Ads, and TikTok Ads, this project quantified variance and risk at a granular level to answer the core question: *Does a highly profitable environment still hide capital inefficiencies and risk?*
 * **CPA Profitability Thresholds:** Identified the exact Cost Per Acquisition (CPA) boundaries for each platform where campaigns cross from profitable returns into negative expected value.
 * **Probability of Loss:** Modeled the statistical probability of a campaign losing capital under specific daily conditions.
 By treating campaign variance as a measurable metric, the engine automatically cuts funding to channels that exceed acceptable risk limits.
 * **The Core Mechanism:** We demonstrate that top-of-funnel campaign efficiency (clicks, impressions, and CTR) remains stable, but rising CPAs push capital into negative-yield risk zones.
 The engine mitigates this by dynamically shifting budget to more cost-effective daily alternatives.